lyskouski/app-finance/README.md

   - Simple grouping via `/` (in name) for the main page
   - Transactions log
   - Freeze amount by Update date (to import previous history)
-- Budget Categories with limits restate per month
+- Budget Categories
   - Simple grouping via `/` (in name) for the main page
+  - With limits restate:
+    - Renewed at the beginning of each month
+    - Configurable limits per month
+    - Relatives (0.0 ...
+1.0) to Income
+  - Or, without limitations by showing a spent amount
 - Bills, Transfers, Incomes (Invoices)
 - Goals Definition
 - Exchange rates, Default Currency for Summary